Rhode Island College

-- Click on the "WAIVE" button to the left.
+- Click on "Waiver Form".
 You can waive the insurance for either the Fall Semester or for the entire year by selecting the correct option.

 - Submit the Waiver Form.
-Within a few minutes after completing the waiver process, you will receive an email response indicating whether your form was accepted or not.
+Within a few minutes after completing the waiver process, you will receive an email response indicating whether your form was submitted successfully or not.
 Be sure to print the confirmation for your records, as this is the only documentation indicating that the form was submitted.
-If the form is not accepted, fill it out again and resubmit.
-If it still is not accepted, contact University Health Plans via email (click on icon at bottom of webpage), or at 1-800-437-6448 or (617) 472-5324.
+If the form is not submitted successfully, fill it out again and resubmit.
+If it still is not submitted successfully, contact University Health Plans via email (click on icon at bottom of webpage), at 1-800-437-6448 or (617) 472-5324.

-Students who enroll for nine(9) or more credit hours after the initial Fall tuition billing will NOT be assessed the insurance coverage charge.
-They may add coverage by enrolling on-line (as detailed on the reverse side of this letter).
-Enrollment would need to take place by the Fall Semester deadline date of September 21, 2013.
+Students who become full-time after the initial Fall tuition billing will NOT be assessed the insurance coverage charge.
+They may add coverage by enrolling on-line (link on left hand side of this page).
+Enrollment would need to take place by the Fall Semester deadline date of September 22, 2014.

 To assist you in making an informed decision regarding your health insurance needs, here are some general questions to ask your current health plan to ensure that it provides adequate coverage: